Culture of Hungary: Alcoholic beverages

+Religion

 Spa culture

-Hungary is a land of thermal water.
-A passion for spa culture and Hungarian history have been connected from the very beginning.
-It has been shown that Hungarian spa culture is multicultural.
-The basis of this claim is architecture: Hungarian spas feature Roman, Greek, Turkish, and northern country architectural elements.
-Due to an advantageous geographical location, thermal water can be found with good quality and in great quantities on over 80% of Hungary's territory.
+Hungary has a wealth of thermal springs, supplying numerous thermal baths and spas across the country.
+Hungarian baths feature Classical, Turkish and Roman architectural styles.
+Thermal water can be found with good quality and in great quantities on over 80% of Hungary's territory, making it an advantageous geographical location.

-The Romans heralded the first age of the spa in Hungary; remains of their bath complexes are still to be seen in Óbuda.
-The spa culture was revived during the Turkish Invasion; the Turks used the thermal springs of Buda for the construction of a number of bathhouses, some of which are still functioning (such as Király Baths and Rudas Baths).
+The Romans heralded the first spas in the area of present-day Hungary; remains of their bath complexes are still to be seen in Óbuda.
+Spa culture was significantly revived during the Ottoman rule over Hungary; the Turks used the thermal springs of Buda for the construction of a number of bathhouses, some of which are still functioning (such as Király Baths and Rudas Baths).
 In the 19th century, advances in deep drilling and medical science provided the springboard for a further leap in bathing culture.
 Grand spas such as Gellért Baths, Lukács Baths, Margaret Island, and Széchenyi Medicinal Bath are a reflection of this resurgence in popularity.
 About 1,500 thermal springs can be found in Hungary.
 About half of these are used for bathing.

 The spa culture has a history of nearly 2,000 years in Budapest.
 Budapest has the richest supply of thermal water among the capitals of the world.
 There are about 450 public baths in Hungary.
 Nowadays the trend shows that bath operators are modernizing their facilities and expanding the services offered.
 A total of 50 of the 160 public baths are qualified as spas throughout the country.
 Services are offered for healing purposes.
 These spas provide every type of balneal and physical therapy.